The Canaanite Woman’s Faith in God: God Is Still God No Matter How He Treats Me

 The New Testament recorded: “And, behold, a woman of Canaan came out of the same coasts, and cried to him, saying, Have mercy on me, O Lord, you son of David; my daughter is grievously vexed with a devil.
 But he answered her not a word.
 And his disciples came and sought him, saying, Send her away; for she cries after us.
 But he answered and said, I am not sent but to the lost sheep of the house of Israel.
 Then came she and worshipped him, saying, Lord, help me.
 But he answered and said, It is not meet to take the children’s bread, and to cast it to dogs.
 And she said, Truth, Lord: yet the dogs eat of the crumbs which fall from their masters’ table.
 Then Jesus answered and said to her, O woman, great is your faith: be it to you even as you will.
 And her daughter was made whole from that very hour” (Matthew 15:22–28).
-After reading these verses, I felt that the Canaanite woman did have great faith.
-When thecalled her a dog, she could still say such words as, “yet the dogs eat of the crumbs which fall from their masters’ table.”
+After reading these verses, I felt that the Canaanite woman had great faith.
+When the called her a dog, she could still say such words, “yet the dogs eat of the crumbs which fall from their masters’ table.”
 Eventually she gained the Lord’s grace and approval on account of her true faith in Him.
-Afterward, through reading the words in a spiritual book I got some new understanding and knowledge of this story, and knew a little why the Lord Jesus praised the faith of the Canaanite woman.
+Afterward, through reading the words in a book I got some new understanding and knowledge of this story, and knew a little why the Lord Jesus praised the faith of the Canaanite woman.

 It says in the book: “Why did the Lord Jesus praise the faith of this person?
 It was not because she was willing to be a dog, nor was it because she was willing to eat bread crumbs.
 This is all secondary.
 What was it that the Lord Jesus praised her for?
 It was that she didn’t care whether the Lord Jesus saw her as a dog, as a person, or as the devil Satan.
 She didn’t care what He saw her as.
 The most important point was that she regarded the Lord Jesus as God, and that she affirmed the Lord Jesus to be the Lord, and to be God.
 This is a truth and a fact that is eternally unchanging.
 The Lord Jesus was God, was the Lord, was the One affirmed as such in her heart, and that was enough.
 Irrespective of whether the Lord Jesus saved her or didn’t save her, whether He saw her as someone to eat with together at table, or as a disciple, or a follower, or whether He saw her as a lapdog or guard dog, it was all fine, she didn’t care.
 In any case, it was enough for her to acknowledge that the Lord Jesus was the Lord of her heart; this was her greatest faith” (“Man is the Greatest Beneficiary of God’s Management Plan”).

-After reading this passage of words, I came to understand the reason why the Lord Jesus praised the Canaanite woman’s faith was because her faith in Him was absolute and true.
-At that time, when she heard about the way the Lord Jesus preached and the signs and wonders He had performed, she affirmed in her heart that the Lord Jesus is God, the one she ought to worship and look up to.
+After reading this passage of words, I came to understand the reason why the Lord Jesus praised the Canaanite woman’s faith was because her faith in Him was absolutely true.
+At that time, when she heard about the way the Lord Jesus preached and the signs and wonders He had performed, she affirmed in her heart that the Lord Jesus is God, the One she ought to worship and look up to.
 Therefore, she cared neither about how the Lord looked upon her, nor His attitude toward her or in what method He treated her.
 She didn’t mind whether the Lord regarded her as a dog or a follower.
 She thought that how the Lord looked upon her or in what manner He treated her was His business.
 In her heart, she treated the Lord Jesus as God, as the Creator, and trusted in and looked up to Him.
 Thus, when she implored the Lord for help, she was able to be possessed of the sense of a creature: Whatever God does, in her heart God’s position and identity never change.
-This kind of faith of hers is the true faith, it is indeed rare and precious, and is also the very thing that is most approved by God.
+This kind of faith is the true faith, it is indeed rare and precious, and is also the very thing that is most approved by God.